NethServer/ns8-core/TESTING.md

 ## Requisites

-The are create using [Robot Framework](https://robotframework.org/) and the execution is made inside a Podman container.
-The only dependences required in the host system is Podman (https://podman.io/getting-started/installation).
+The tests have been created using [Robot Framework](https://robotframework.org/) and the execution happens inside a Podman container.
+The only dependency required in the host system is Podman (https://podman.io/getting-started/installation).

 ## Tests structure

-All test are in the `tests` directory of each NS8 module, in the root of the `tests` directory the file `pythonreq.txt` specify the dependences required and each subdirectory contains a test suite whit the relative tests.
+All tests are in the `tests` directory of each NS8 module, in the root of the `tests` directory the file `pythonreq.txt` specifies the dependencies required and each subdirectory contains a test suite with the related tests.

-The test suite and the relative tests are executed in alphabetical order, the `__init__.robot` can be used for the suite initialization.
+The test suite and the related tests are executed in alphabetical order, the `__init__.robot` can be used for the suite initialization.
 More details in the [Robot Framework documentation](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#files-and-directories)

 ```